-It's easiest to understand this page's fields from bottom to top:
+It's easiest to understand the resulting Redact Internal Log Fields page's fields from bottom to top:

 - Default fields: LogStream always redacts these fields.
-You can't modify this list. - Additonal fields: Type or paste in the names of other fields you want to redact.
+You can't modify this list. - Additional fields: Type or paste in the names of other fields you want to redact.
 Use a tab or hard return to confirm each entry. - Custom redact string: Unless this field is empty, it defines a literal string that will override LogStream's default redaction pattern, explained below.